eschao/config/README.md

  ...
 ```

-You don't need call all of them.
-Invokes parsing function that your need.
+You don't need to call all of them.
+Just invokes parsing function that your need.

 ## License
 This project is licensed under the Apache License Version 2.0.